 What’s involved in creating a Facebook Group event?

-This is probably the lowest-barrier to entry of the three virtual event types we’ve covered so far.
+This is probably the lowest-barrier to entry of the three digital alternatives and virtual event types we’ve covered so far.

 All you really need to get started here is a Facebook account.

 Facebook also have some useful online resources and guides on creating and managing groups

 What are the advantages of a Facebook Group event?